 You have the right to the coverage described in this part, except as limited or excluded in other parts of this benefit booklet.
 Also, be sure to read your Schedule of Benefits.
 It describes the cost share amounts that you must pay for covered services.
 And, it shows the benefit limits that apply to specific covered services.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
-Your coverage in this health plan consists of two benefit levels: one for in-network benefits; and one for out-of-network benefits.
+Your coverage in this health plan consists of two benefit levels: one for PCP/Plan Approved Benefits; and one for Self-Referred Benefits.
 This means that your cost share amount differs based on the benefit level of the covered services that you receive.
-The highest benefit level is provided when you receive covered services from a covered provider who participates in your PPO health care network.
-This is your in-network benefit level.
-The lowest benefit level is usually provided when you receive covered services from a covered provider who does not participate in your PPO health care network.
-This is your out-of-network benefit level.
-Your Schedule of Benefits shows the cost share amounts that you will pay for in-network benefits and for out-of-network benefits.
+The highest benefit level is provided when you receive covered services from providers who participate in your health care network.
+And when it is required, you must receive a referral from your primary care provider or a pre-service approval from Blue Cross and Blue Shield.
+(See Part 4.)
+The lowest benefit level is usually provided when you self refer or you receive covered services from a covered provider who does not participate in your health care network.
+Your Schedule of Benefits shows the cost share amounts that you will pay for PCP/Plan Approved Benefits and for Self-Referred Benefits.

-Admissions for Inpatient Medical and Surgical Care

-General and Chronic Disease Hospital Admissions
+Admissions for Inpatient Medical and Surgical Care General and Chronic Disease Hospital Admissions

 Except for an admission for emergency medical care or for maternity care, you and your health care provider must receive approval from Blue Cross and Blue Shield as outlined in this benefit booklet before you enter a general or chronic disease hospital for inpatient care.
 Blue Cross and Blue Shield will let you and your health care provider know when your coverage is approved.
 (See Part 4.)
 When inpatient care is approved by Blue Cross and Blue Shield or it is for inpatient emergency medical care, this health plan provides coverage for as many days as are medically necessary for you.
-(For maternity care, see page 40.)
+(For maternity care, see page 43.)
 This coverage includes:

 - Semiprivate room and board; and special services that are furnished for you by the hospital. - Surgery that is performed for you by a physician; or a podiatrist; or a nurse practitioner; or a dentist.
 This may also include the services of an assistant surgeon (physician) when Blue Cross and Blue Shield decides that an assistant is needed.
 These covered services include (but are not limited to): - Reconstructive surgery.
 This means non-dental surgery that is meant to improve or give you back bodily function or to correct a functional physical impairment that was caused by: a birth defect; a prior surgical procedure or disease; or an accidental injury.
 It also includes surgery that is done to correct a deformity or disfigurement that was caused by an accidental injury.
 This coverage includes surgery to correct or repair disturbances of body composition caused by HIV associated lipodystrophy syndrome, when the covered provider has determined that this treatment is necessary to correct, repair, or lessen the effects of HIV associated lipodystrophy syndrome.
-These services include, but are not limited to: reconstructive surgery, such as suction-assisted lipectomy; other restorative procedures; and dermal injections or fillers for reversal of facial lipoatrophy syndrome.
+These services include, but are not limited to: reconstructive surgery, such as suction-assisted lipoctomy; other restorative procedures; and dermal injections or fillers for reversal of facial lipoatrophy syndrome.